Dublin Hebrew Congregation: Merger and the 21st century

+The long-operating synagogue, which was located at 32a Rathfarnham Road, Dublin, was put up for sale in 2023.
+Sold, it was demolished in July 2026, with plans to build 60 apartments on the site having been approved on appeal in 2025.
+In the meantime, the community moved to new premises at 77 Terenure Road North, in another part of Terenure, during the first half of 2026.

 Burial grounds

 Ballybough Cemetery, built in 1718, is the oldest Jewish cemetery in Ireland.
-As it reached capacity in the late 1800s, it was replaced by the current cemetery in Dolphin's Barn.
+As it reached capacity in the late 1800s, it was replaced by the current cemetery in Dolphin's Barn, administered by the Holy Burial Society.
 The new cemetery was established in 1898 by Robert Bradlaw who raised £300 in donations to set up a new chevra kadisha.